personaelit/personaelit.github.io/drafts/Volleyball-For-Software-Teams.md

 What makes for a good volleyball team?

 Well good athletes of course.
-Tall, atheltic, quick, good mental aquity.
+Tall, atheltic, quick, good mental acuity.

 And you have those athletes, right?
 Because like every organization, you only hire the best.
 Even if best means has wicked growth potential.